 Although asbestos was banned for use in new products and construction in the UK in 1999 it still remains in many building across the country to date.
-So, the question is: is asbestos still a risk in the UK?
+Despite the well documented evidence that asbestos is hazardous to human health some people still refuse to accept the dangers.
+The question is: is asbestos still a risk in the UK?

 Asbestos was once the building material of choice.
 It was cost effective, a good insulator of heat and could take the place of more expensive materials such as wood, plastic and metal.
 After WWII the population grew exponentially and this put pressure on local authorities to build more schools, hospitals and homes meant that they were forced to look at ways to build quickly while keeping costs as low as possible.
 Asbestos Containing Materials (ACM’s) were seen as the answer and was used for decades within the construction industry.

 By the early 1960s it was proven that exposure to asbestos fibres produced from drilling, scraping and breaking ACM’s were resulting in humans developing cancers such as mesothelioma.
 Asbestos is now responsible for over 5000 deaths per year.